williamkim123/williamkim123/README.md

 I am a junior studying Nanotechnology Engineering at the University of Waterloo.
 This is where I post some of the projects I have been working on!
 I am interested in materials engineering and computing/AI and the endless possibilities for innovative solutions when combining the two.
 In between I have also invested my time into  learning about blockchain technology, macroeconomics and many other topics that I like to develop and showcase here.

 The projects in my github ranges from trading bots and genomic sequencing reader to signal processing.
-It covers the wide range of interests of mine.
+It covers the wide range of interests that I want to explore.
 Lastly, I love to learn about new algorithms, to bring about a better solution.

 This sentiment goes towards showing how I take on my projects but, also how I view my journey through school, career and general life and hoping to make constant improvements through foundational methods.